National save the Koala Month

 What We Do (In A Nutshell…)

-As a koala sanctuary, we’re determined to do as much as we can to ensure the survival of our local koalas through our conservation and research projects.
-Since opening in 1989 the Wildlife Hospital has seen to the health and happiness of many animals including koalas, however, the statistics are worrying.
+Here at Currumbin Wildlife Sanctuary, we’re determined to do as much as we can to ensure the survival of our local Koalas through our conservation and research projects.
+Since opening in 1989 the Currumbin Wildlife Hospital has seen to the health and happiness of many animals including Koalas, however, the statistics are worrying.

-In 2007, 25 sick or injured koalas were admitted to the hospital whereas this year we expect to admit over 450 – a 16 fold increase over the past 10 years.
-The Wildlife Hospital is collaborating with a wide range of universities and state and local governments to investigate and help find cures or at the very least preventative measures for the diseases affecting the koala population.
+The Hospital is collaborating with a wide range of universities and state and local governments to investigate and help find cures or at the very least preventative measures for the diseases affecting the Koala population.

 How You Can Give Us a Helping Hand